 Students will attend official sessions at United Nations headquarters as well as briefings at UNA-USA.
 Directed by Dr. Courtney Smith, Associate Dean at the School of Diplomacy and International Relations, and Ms. Minh-Thu Pham, Director of Public Policy at the United Nations Foundation, the course is designed to familiarize students with the inner workings of the United Nations by bringing them together with distinguished practitioners working in the field of multilateral diplomacy.
 The program is structured around a series of seminars led by UN officials and representatives of governments and civil society on a wide range of global issues currently on the UN agenda.

 Participants can expect to be immersed in activities 12 hours a day for the full week of the program.
 Each day commences with breakfast at Seton Hall, followed by a chartered bus to the UN.
 Program sessions continue throughout the day at UN plaza, with dinners provided on campus in the evenings.
 Students will also have time for cultural activities in New York City.
 Participants may reside on campus in single rooms or may choose to commute to Seton Hall for the duration of the program.

-- Students attending for credit must also keep a journal documenting their reactions to the briefings and submit a research paper one month after the program ends.
-Graduate students will complete extra readings and an additional writing assignment.
+Program Requirements include preliminary readings and a short paper to be completed prior to the beginning of the course.
+Attendance at all sessions is mandatory.
+Students actively participate in dialogue and discussion with guest speakers and peers.
+Students attending for credit also must keep a journal documenting their reactions to the briefings and submit a research paper one month after the conclusion of the program.
+Graduate students complete additional readings and a writing assignment.

-Tuition & Fees (2014 Season)
+Tuition & Fees (2015 Season)

 How to Apply

-The deadline to apply for the 2014 Program is May 1st and applicants will be notified of their status by May 15th.
+The deadline to apply for the 2015 Program is April 1 and applicants will be notified of their status by April 15th.